- Extra Thick Gel Super Glue - Bulk Reef Supply

 - 10 oz bottle (includes two dispensing tips)

-Note: Dispensing tips can be cleaned with acetone to remove excess glue
+Note: Dispensing tips may clog after use, but can be cleaned with acetone to remove excess glue.

 It's glue and it glues stuff.
 By Kevin on 1/26/2019Kevin would recommend this product to a friendI used the BRS extra thick glue along with an accelerator and epoxy putty for reefscaping large pieces of rock.
 For smaller pieces of rock (quarter size) I only used the glue and everything set and is holding together well.
 Did not have any issues with the thickness of the glue as others have had.
 I have not used the glue underwater yet so I cant comment on how well it will work when submerged but I was happy with what I used it for and will order more.